chensxb97/ferryServiceVRP/datasets/README.md

 The digit is a unique label per dataset category.
 There are 5 datasets per category, giving rise to 45 datasets.

-The example csv file represents a dataset that features a huge number of orders with large time windows.
+The example csv file represents a dataset that features a higher number of orders per depot with large time windows.

 ## Structure of a dataset